bocadilloproject/bocadillo/README.md

         res.text = 'Classes, oh my!'
 ```

-A catch-all `.handle()` method can also be implemented to process all
+A catch-all `.handle()` method can also be implemented to process all incoming
-requests — other methods will then be ignored.
+requests — resulting in other methods being ignored.

 ```python
 @api.route('/')